mc130c-att-com/ewebrtc-sdk-1/restify-dhs/README.md

-# Sample DHS App for AT&T Enhanced WebRTC JavaScript SDK
+# Sample Restify DHS for AT&T Enhanced WebRTC JavaScript SDK

-This sample DHS app is a Node.js application for demonstrating the features of AT&T Enhanced WebRTC, and includes the following functionality:
+This server is a standalone Developer Hosted Server (DHS) using Node.js® for demonstrating the features of AT&T Enhanced WebRTC.
+This folder does not include the Enhanced WebRTC Sample Apps.

-* OAuth endpoint for Mobile Number authorization and callback
+For information on running the AT&T Enhanced WebRTC Sample Apps, see the [Enhanced WebRTC JavaScript SDK page](http://developer.att.com/sdks-plugins/enhanced-webrtc) on the AT&T Developer Program Web site.

-* App configuration (app key, app secret, redirect_uri, etc.)
+The Restify DHS utilizes the Restify Node.js REST framework.

 ## System requirements